 This year, I wanted to experiment with a few new and non-traditional recipes (for example: berry pie instead of pumpkin pie).
 The following highlights some interesting recipes I made from Real Simple and Epicurious.

-Carmelized Onion Tart With Apples: I chose to make this because I liked the fact that this recipe was a mix of a savory and sweet flavors.
-Specifically, carmelized onions add a perfect flair to any recipe.
+Caramelized Onion Tart With Apples: I chose to make this because I liked the fact that this recipe was a mix of a savory and sweet flavors.
+Specifically, caramelized onions add a perfect flair to any recipe.
 Plus, this recipe called for Pastry Sheets which means I didn’t have to make the dough!
 Simple, easy, few ingredients, and delicious!
 What’s not to love?